 - The Zeiss VisuMax Femtosecond laser allows the shortest treatment time and is surprisingly comfortable.

 - The Artemis Insight 100™ ultrasound scanner was invented by Professor Reinstein and since 2016, available worldwide.
 It provides the most accurate corneal measurements in the world.

-- Topography produces a shape ‘map’ of the front and back surfaces of your cornea, showing its varying curvatures.
-We use the Pentacam as well as the Bausch & Lomb Orbscan II – both the most advanced instruments of their kind.
+- Topography produces a shape ‘map’ of the front and back surfaces of the cornea, showing its varying curvatures.
+We use the Pentacam and the Bausch & Lomb Orbscan II – the most advanced instruments of their kind.

 These technologies, in combination with a thorough pre-operative examination and the expertise of an experienced surgeon, help us to ensure we achieve the very best outcomes for our patients.

 In an ideal world, every clinic would use only the most up-to-date technology.
 But the reality is many high street providers may still be using technology that was introduced at the turn of the century.
 This is one of the ways they can offer bargain prices and deals that seem too good to be true and explains why prices can vary so much between clinics.

 This means that choosing a clinic with access to the latest technology will more than likely cost you more than the average Laser Eye Surgery price.
 Compared to the costs of low-end providers they may even seem expensive, but when it comes to your vision, nothing pays off more than receiving the safest, highest-quality Laser Eye Surgery treatment.